baolongnguyenmac/multi_fx/README.md

 # Multi FX

+## - Adaptability of model

+- Use the model obtained from real multi_fx, fine-tune it on USD/JPY data for 3 epochs and test it
+- Create a model that's normally trained on training set, then allow it to be fine-tuned for 3 epochs on 20% of test set before the real test

+## [v] Problem of data

+- In the old version
+    - 60% of data is used for training, 20% for validating, and 20% for testing
+    - Specifically, I have 60 files of data.
+Each of them contains about 2600 samples
+    - Thus, there are $2600*60*60\% = 93.600$ training samples, $2600*60*20\% = 31.200$ samples for validating, and the same amount for testing

+[v] In my version, I use 42 data for meta-training, 9 for validating, and 9 for testing
+    - According to the old version of data splitting, I have to use 30 users for training, 15 for validating and 15 for testing
+    - Specifically, data for training (adapt, and optimize) includes
+        - $2600*30$: Meta-train
+        - $2600*15*20\%*2$: Adapt on valid and test set
+        - Sum up these samples leads to the number of $93.600$
+    - The rest is used for valid and test

 ## [-] 2 ways to compute loss and accuracy

 - For back-propagation, I use sum_loss, which is the total loss of model on all query-sets